anduslim/Docker/README.md

 1. wsn-core		- Standalone development environment with latest code, libraries and toolchain
 2. tinymosquitto	- A lightweight mosquitto broker built with a minimal linux OS, Buildroot
+3. tinypostgresql	- A lightweight postgresql server build with Buildroot.